• Home

 Successful projects include:

-Some of our staff committed to doing the work to enhance the culture of our school, making it more inclusive, so every student, staff member and guest felt safe and welcome.
+Some of our staff committed to enhancing the culture of our school, making it more inclusive so that every student, staff member, and guest felt safe and welcome.

 Highlights from the committee over the years include: